-3.05.050 Written Contracts.
+§ 3.05.050.
+Written Contracts.

 All written contracts for purchases in excess of \$10,000.00 shall be on a form approved by the City Attorney.
-(Ord.
-09-12 § 3)

-3.05.060 Encumbrance of Funds.
+§ 3.05.060.
+Encumbrance of Funds.

-Except in cases of urgency as described in Section 3.05.120, neither the Purchasing Officer nor any employee shall issue any purchase order, authorize the execution of any contract, or enter any contract for purchasing of supplies, services or equipment, unless sufficient funds to pay for the purchase have been appropriated by the City Council and remain uncommitted for any other purchase.
-(Ord.
-09-12 § 3)
+Except in cases of urgency as described in Section 3.05.120, neither the Purchasing Officer nor any employee shall issue any purchase order, authorize the execution of any contract, or enter any contract for purchasing of supplies, services, or equipment and special equipment/supplies, unless sufficient funds to pay for the purchase have been appropriated by the City Council and remain uncommitted for any other purchase.

-3.05.070 City Manager Authorization.
+§ 3.05.070.
+City Manager Authorization.

-The City Manager, and his or her designee, is authorized to authorized to enter into the following types of contracts:
+In addition to the contracts authorized in Goleta Municipal Code Chapter 2.10, the The-City Manager, and his or her designee, is authorized to enter into the following types of contracts:

-- A. Contracts involving the allocation of county, state or federal funds pursuant to a program previously approved by the City Council where the form of contract is standard and used in substantially the same form by all applicants and has been approved by the City Attorney. - B. Contracts that involve the receipt of grant funds from another government entity and does not require the expenditure of City funds. - C. Contracts for services, supplies and equipment for a sum not to exceed \$60,000 for which the procurement processes outlined in this Chapter has been followed unless otherwise specified, funds have been budgeted in the current year budget and where the form of the contract has been approved by the City Attorney. - D. Contracts or amendments to contracts which the City Council has expressly authorized the City Manager to execute; and - E. Amendments to contracts previously approved by the City Council that does not involve the expenditure of City fund or modify the amount of the contract in strict compliance with a specific line item in the approved City budget.
-This may include but is not limited to term extensions, change in subcontractors/consultants, and change in scope of services. - F. Contracts required of a project application as a condition of approval of a permit, license, or other grant of approval not involving expenditure of city funds and for which the project applicant has deposited cash with the City in the maximum value of the contract.
+- A. Contracts involving the allocation of County, State or Federal funds pursuant to a program previously approved by the City Council where the form of contract is standard and used in substantially the same form by all applicants and has been approved by the City Attorney. - B. Contracts that involve the receipt of grant funds from another government entity and doesdo not require the expenditure of City funds. - C. Contracts for services, supplies, and equipment, and special equipment/supplies other than a Public Project for a sum not to exceed an amount up to \$45,000.00 for which the procurement processes outlined in this chapter has have been followed unless otherwise specified, funds have been budgeted in the current year budget and where the form of the contract has been approved by the City Attorney. - D. Contracts for a Public Project for an amount up to \$75,000.00 for which the procurement processes outlined in this chapter have been followed unless otherwise specified, funds have been budgeted in the current year budget and where the form of the contract has been approved by the City Attorney. - E. Contracts or amendments to contracts which the City Council has expressly authorized the City Manager to execute; and - F. Amendments to contracts previously approved by the City Council that doesdo not involve the expenditure of City funds or modify the amount of the contract in strict compliance with a specific line item in the approved City budget.
+This may include, but is not limited to, term extensions, change in subcontractors/consultants, and change in scope of services. - G. Contracts required of a project application as a condition of approval of a permit, license, or other grant of approval not involving expenditure of City funds and for which the project applicant has deposited cash with the City in the maximum value of the contract.
 Examples of such contracts may be for: - 1.
-The preparation of California Environmental Quality Act (CEQA) studies or reports, - 2.
-Economic analysis of a project, - 3.
-Peer review of a project economic analysis (pro forma), or - 4.
-Peer review of an environmental study or report, or - 5.
-Monitoring of compliance with environmental impact mitigation measures, or - 6.
+The preparation of California Environmental Quality Act (CEQA) studies or reports; or - 2.
+Economic analysis of a project; or - 3.
+Peer review of a project economic analysis (pro forma); or - 4.
+Peer review of an environmental study or report; or - 5.
+Monitoring of compliance with environmental impact mitigation measures; or - 6.
 Monitoring of compliance with conditions of approval.
+(Ord. $20-06 \S 1$)